LUCodeTeam/apco-docs/docs/index.md

 <img src="CMD example 3.png" width=800>

-Tip: alternatively you can pass the --livereload option to serve to automatically refresh the page with each change you make to the source files e.g. : bundle exec jekyll serve --livereload
+Tip: alternatively you can pass the '--livereload' option to serve to automatically refresh the page with each change you make to the source files e.g. : 'bundle exec jekyll serve --livereload'

 To stop the remote server, type ctrl C. You can then close the server by typing Y and enter.
 Note due to a bug in ‘apro-docs’ you may get an error and you will need to type Y and enter again to close the web server: